codemirror/website/site/docs/guide/index.md

    through these changes.

- - It can set a [flag](##state.TransactionSpec.scrollIntoView) that instructs the view to scroll the (primary) selection head into view.
+ - It can set a [flag](##state.TransactionSpec.scrollIntoView) that instructs the view to scroll the (main) selection head into view.

  - It can have any number of